phenriquerangel/cc_stretch/README.md

 For each directory here, a challange will be available to be executed, to participate each person must create a fork of this repository and resolve the challange, making a pull request with of the resolved challange as your way.

-Inside directory must contain a jupyter notebook to explain what who create challange define necessary to be executed.
+Inside directory must contain a jupyter notebook to explain what who create challange define necessary to be executed and a README explain the challange.

 #### First Steps